bhutani2002/Web_Scrapper_Rategain_Blogs/README.md

 2. Implement a user-friendly component or input mechanism allowing users to specify the desired blog page for data extraction.
 This feature would enhance customization and enable users to retrieve data from specific sections of the blog website.

-3.Enhance modularity by breaking down complex functions into smaller, reusable components, promoting easier maintenance and scalability of the codebase.
+3. Enhance modularity by breaking down complex functions into smaller, reusable components, promoting easier maintenance and scalability of the codebase.
 ```